 - 40 M

 - Serves 2 people

-- About 4 quarts water or chicken stock
+- About 4 quarts water, homemade chicken stock or canned chicken broth

 - 1 free-range or corn-fed chicken, about 2 3/4 pounds